Jirawah/HTML-CSS-Revisited-Best-Practices-and-Structure/README.txt

 ####################################################################################################################

 This project aims to dive back into the use of HTML and CSS by adopting a modern and structured approach.
+The objective of this exercise is to reproduce the mobile, tablet and desktop interfaces from three mock-ups and to manage responsiveness.

 With careful attention to HTML semantics and intuitive CSS organization, it illustrates how to improve readability, maintainability, and the efficiency of the code.